maemo-leste/maemo-user-guide/source/chapters/settings.rst

 Any connection
 """"""""""""""

-Connect automatically to any available connection, be it WiFi or mobile.
+Connect automatically to any available connection, be it :term:`Wi-Fi` or mobile.

-.. note:: To set the priority, WiFi over mobile, or the other way around, see :ref:`chapters/settings:Switch to Wi-Fi when available`.
+.. note:: To set the priority, :term:`Wi-Fi` over mobile, or the other way around, see :ref:`chapters/settings:Switch to Wi-Fi when available`.

 Search interval
 ^^^^^^^^^^^^^^^